-However, both work experience, and certifications add a value of their own that cannot be compared.
-Which is why ditching one for the other leaves candidates with a knowledge gap that grows with every passing year.
+However, both work experience and certifications add a value of their own that cannot be compared, which is why ditching one for the other leaves candidates with a knowledge gap that grows with every passing year.
 While work experience can show a recruiter whether a candidate can handle tough working environments, meet deadlines, and work well within a team, professional certifications display an individuals’ depth of understanding an industry’s framework.

 The Downside of Focusing on Experience

 To put it simply; work experience can train someone to perform certain tasks, but it doesn't necessarily mean that an individual has gained the right kind of knowledge, especially in the constantly changing field of technology.
-For example, when programming an application, code can be written in many different ways.
-An IT professional who is strictly learning on the job, can't tell whether the processes learnt at one organization is the ‘best practice’ for another.
+For example, when programming an application the code can be written in many different ways.
+An IT professional who is strictly learning on the job, can't tell whether the processes learned at one organization is the ‘best practice’ for another.
 At the end of the day, their work may create a functioning application, but their approach to coding may be difficult to transfer to other companies.

 A certification, on the other hand, means that an individual doesn't just know how to deliver a final product that passes the stick-to-the-wall test, but delivers real, long term value to an organization.
-Both; the employees and the organization benefit in this situation because the company gets consistent results, and the employee can broaden their understanding by learning in a structured manner, rather than constantly figuring out work-arounds to patch up mistakes.
+Both; the employees and the organization benefit in this situation because the company gets consistent results, and the employee can broaden their understanding by learning in a structured manner, rather than constantly figuring out workarounds to patch up mistakes.